 ‘The increase of methadone deaths is probably due to the introduction of a street trend to use this agent as a substitute to heroin’.
 The author suggests that methadone deaths are mainly caused by the use of illicit methadone.

-Therefore, these figures suggest that participants of methadone programmes are at lower risk of death due to overdose.
+Therefore, these figures suggest that participants of methadone programs are at lower risk of death due to overdose.
 However, this does not mean that methadone is an innocent substance.
 The high and increasing number of methadone deaths in Britain is alarming and certainly needs more attention.
-The first priority should be to establish whether the methadone causing death has been prescribed within a methadone programme or bought on the street.
-It also should be evaluated at what point during the course of the methadone programme death takes place.
+The first priority should be to establish whether the methadone causing death has been prescribed within a methadone program or bought on the street.
+It also should be evaluated at what point during the course of the methadone program death takes place.
 Further instruction doctors prescribing methadone could be necessary.
-The use of non-prescribed methadone without medical supervision can lead to high risks, especially when it is used as a substitute for heroin in order to get a 'high' instead of to prevent withdrawal symptoms.
-Physicians have to be aware of this danger and they should make sure that the prescribed methadone (as well as other psycho-active drugs) does not end up in the 'grey market'.
+The use of non-prescribed methadone without medical supervision can lead to high risks, especially when it is used as a substitute for heroin in order to get a ‘high’ instead of to prevent withdrawal symptoms.
+Physicians have to be aware of this danger and they should make sure that the prescribed methadone (as well as other psychoactive drugs) does not end up in the ‘gray market’.

 Heroin / Methadone information presented by Narconon International.
 See also: Heroin Addiction | History of Heroin | Heroin Drug Info | Heroin Timeline